Santos de la Torre

 Santos Motoapohua de la Torre (born April 28, 1942 in Santa Catarina Cuexcomatitlán, Jalisco) is one of the most world renowned Huichol artists.
 His works aim to capture the mystery and magnificence of the Wixárika (Huichol people) and their spiritual beliefs.
-His main works are located in places like Paris, Chicago, Zacatecas and Nayarit.
+His main works are displayed in Paris, Chicago, Zacatecas and Nayarit.
 His Huichol name, "Motoapohua", translates to "Echo of the mountain".

 Career

-When he was young, Santos de la Torre lived in extreme poverty.
+When he was young, Santos de la Torre lived in poverty.
 On his conversations with Mexican writer Fernando Alarriba, he described his first experience with Hikuri (peyote), where he found a mystic reality that he gradually understood with the help of his father, a Mara'akame (Huichol Chaman) that guided him in the interpretation of his visions and dreams.

-His artistic career started at 23 years old, right at the top moment of Huichol contemporary art portrayed globally by artists like José Benítez Sánchez and Tutukila Carrillo Sandoval.
+His artistic career started at 23 years old, at the pinnacle of Huichol contemporary art portrayed globally by artists like José Benítez Sánchez and Tutukila Carrillo Sandoval.
 His brother, Jesus, asked him to travel to Mexico City to sell arts and crafts and learn basic techniques of Huichol art crafting.
 It was in Mexico City where young Santos learned Spanish and began the creation of works based on personal designs.
 In 1968 he met John C. Lilly and his wife Colette, who were mesmerized by his work.
 They bought his first works and asked him for more information about the enigmatic Huichol culture.
 Santos agreed to take them to the community of Santa Catarina, where the couple made a crucial documentary task for expanding and protecting Huichol culture internationally at the top of the psicodelia culture.

 With Lilly's protection, the artist met architect Eduardo Terrazas who invited him to collaborate with team of Huichol artists that took part on creating an identity logo for the 1968 Summer Olympics.
 His collaboration continued for various years and it allowed him to take part in contemporary art projects like Tablas, which took places at Palacio de Bellas Artes in 1972, in which Terrazas made a visual exploration of geometric structures inspired on Huichol art.
 At the end of the 70's he made a series of woodblocks with yarn, symbol of the SAHOP under the leadoff architect Pedro Ramirez Vazquez.

 "Sound of music".
 This work is the basis of the monumental murals of maestro Santos de la Torre.